AkaKuro4Ever/hikari-project/NOTES.md

 Things to Do:
+- HOW to GET ALERT: working???
+Or flash working???
 [] Validations for User
 [] Validations for New Book
 [] Creating New Book (Must be nested only - check if book can be initialized on its own)